JorisPianezze/croco_abl1d_tutorial/docs/source/cases_benguela_lr.rst

 Compilation
 -------------------------------------------------

-Go to src/ directory, modify the :file:`Makefile` according to your configuration and compile the code by :
+Go to src/ directory, modify the :file:`Makefile` according to your configuration and compile the code :

 .. code-block:: console